A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

-\subsubsubsection{\textbf{Cross-Task Knowledge Transfer.}} Long-term memory enables agents to accumulate durable knowledge across tasks and episodes, supporting continual improvement without catastrophic forgetting~\citep{hatalis2023memory}.
-At a high level, cross-task knowledge transfer concerns how agents abstract and retain {task-agnostic cognitive knowledge} from diverse interactions, enabling generalization across heterogeneous tasks, domains, and environments rather than improving execution within a single setting or environment.
+\subsubsubsection{\textbf{Cross-Task Skill Generalization.}} Long-term memory enables agents to accumulate durable knowledge across tasks and episodes, supporting continual improvement without catastrophic forgetting~\citep{hatalis2023memory}.
+At a high level, cross-task skill generalization concerns how agents abstract and retain reusable knowledge and skills from diverse interaction trajectories, enabling generalization across heterogeneous tasks, domains, and environments rather than improving execution within a single setting or environment.
 For example, Agent KB~\citep{tang2025agent} constructs a cross-domain experience framework that aggregates high-level strategies and execution lessons distilled from heterogeneous agent trajectories into a shared knowledge base, enabling agents to retrieve and reuse transferable problem-solving knowledge when facing novel tasks across different domains.
-Unlike specific trajectory replay, the goal of cross-task memory is to distill interaction experience into task-agnostic abstractions that generalize across environments and objectives.
-Another representative example is the action–thought patterns used across WebShop~\citep{yao2022webshop} and ALFWorld~\citep{shridhar2020alfworld} in ReAct~\citep{yao2022react}.
-Such abstractions also include reusable tool-use patterns (e.g., stable tool-use strategies (like Toolformer~\citep{schick2023toolformer} and ToolLLM~\citep{qin2024toolllm}, and error-avoidance execution heuristics accumulated through repeated failures~\citep{shinn2023reflexion}.
+Unlike specific trajectory replay, the goal of cross-task memory is to distill interaction experience into task-agnostic abstractions and reusable skill primitives that generalize across environments and objectives.
+Another representative example is the action--thought patterns used across WebShop~\citep{yao2022webshop} and ALFWorld~\citep{shridhar2020alfworld} in ReAct~\citep{yao2022react}.
+Such abstractions also include reusable tool-use patterns, such as stable tool-use strategies in Toolformer~\citep{schick2023toolformer} and ToolLLM~\citep{qin2024toolllm}, and error-avoidance execution heuristics accumulated through repeated failures~\citep{shinn2023reflexion}.
+Rather than memorizing complete solutions, agents can identify recurring subproblems, extract invariant action patterns, and recombine previously learned skills to address new tasks.
 This enables LLM agents to progressively evolve into more capable and efficient problem solvers, exhibiting behavior that mirrors human-like expertise development across diverse tasks over time.